 To make the most of variable label sizing, enable object relative positioning (open object properties > Position > Relative position tab).
-In this case, the objects are not always be placed on the same spot on the label.
+In this case, the objects are not always placed in the same spot on the label.
 Their placement changes in accordance with the placement of reference objects.